Lizhen Ji

-Lizhen Ji (Chinese: 季理真; born 1964), is a Chinese-American mathematician.
-He is a professor of mathematics at the University of Michigan, Ann Arbor.
+Lizhen Ji (Chinese: 季理真; born 1964), is a Chinese American mathematician.
+He is a professor of mathematics at the University of Michigan.

 Biography

-April 1964, Ji was born in Wenzhou, Zhejiang Province, China.
-Ji graduated BS from Hangzhou University (previous and current Zhejiang University) in Hangzhou in 1984.
+In 1964, Ji was born in Wenzhou, Zhejiang Province, China.
+Ji graduated with a B.S. from Hangzhou University (now Zhejiang University) in Hangzhou in 1984.
 From 1984 to 1985, Ji was a master student at the Department of Mathematics of Hangzhou University.
-Ji went to United States to continue his study in 1985, and in 1987 Ji obtained MS from the Department of Mathematics of the University of California, San Diego.
-In 1991, Ji obtained PhD from the Northeastern University (doctoral advisors: R. Mark Goresky and Shing-Tung Yau).
+Ji went to United States to continue his study in 1985, and in 1987 Ji obtained a M.S. from the Department of Mathematics of the University of California, San Diego.
+In 1991, Ji obtained a Ph.D. from the Northeastern University.
+His thesis Spectral Degeneration of Riemann Surfaces was advised by R. Mark Goresky and Shing-Tung Yau.

 From 1991 to 1994, Ji was C.L.E.
 Moore instructor at the Department of Mathematics of MIT.
 From 1994 to 1995, Ji was a member of the Institute for Advanced Study School of Mathematics in Princeton, New Jersey.
-From 1995 to 1999, Ji was an assistant professor at the Department of Mathematics, University of Michigan (UM).
-From 1999 to 2005, Ji was an associate professor at the same department.
-In 2005, Ji was promoted to full professor at UM.
+From 1995 to 1999, Ji was an assistant professor in the Department of Mathematics at the University of Michigan.
+From 1999 to 2005, Ji was an associate professor in the same department.
+In 2005, Ji was promoted to full professor at Michigan.